Over the past 15 years, I’ve found that people either love the idea of business networking or they think it’s a complete waste of time.

 How is it that some people build flourishing businesses based on the power of their network, while others fail to build any sort of connections at all?

-Since I’ve started running networking events, and while helping hundreds of professionals leverage business networking to build their careers, I’ve found that most struggle for a few simple reasons.
-If your networking isn’t as effective as you would like it to be, figure out which of the following is blocking your progress:
+After helping hundreds of professionals leverage business networking to build their careers, I’ve found that most struggle for a few simple reasons.
+If your networking isn’t as effective as you would like it to be, it’s important to figure out where the block is.

-Most people dive into business networking because they read a business book that says networking is effective or someone suggests it to them.
+Most people dive into business networking because they read an article that says networking is effective.
+Or maybe someone suggested that they should “go and network”.
 They show up at a local networking event with no idea of who they are looking to connect with, why they should connect with them, or what the heck they are supposed to say.

 Take the time to plan our your networking.
 Who do you want to meet?
 Where are those people going to be?
 What are you going to say about yourself and your business that makes people want to find out more?
 When you have the answers to these questions, then start networking.

 2. I’m Focused on Building Relationships

 Networking results don’t come from passing out business cards at an event or having one cup of coffee.